 Due to a bug in Confluence 4.2, 4.2.1 and 4.2.2, the Recommended Updates email notification may be sent to all LDAP Confluence users, whether they have logged in or not.
 The problem is tracked on this issue: CONF-25213 - Customers report that the recommended updates email goes to ALL LDAP users whether logged in or not Resolved The problem will be fixed in Confluence 4.2.3.
 Until then, you may wish to disable the notification as described in the next paragraph, if your Confluence site is connected to a large LDAP user base.

 You can turn off the Recommended Updates notification, or change its settings for the site.
 See Configuring the Recommended Updates Email Notification.
 Confluence users can choose their personal settings, which will override the defaults.
-See Subscribing to Email Notifications of Updates to Confluence Content.
+See Email Notifications.

 Disabling the new 'Popular' tab on the dashboard

 In some environments, you may prefer not to display the new 'Popular' tab on the dashboard.
 For example, if your wiki allows only a small group of people to log in and contribute content or comments.
 Then the tab may not be relevant to you.